Skip to contents

 The remaining vignettes go into more detail on specific parts of the workflow:

 2. 3.
-Correcting Bias in Ranking Data covers the correction methods in more depth.
+Methods covers the correction methods in more depth.

 3. 4.
-Analysis of Bias-corrected Ranking Data shows downstream analysis with corrected weights.
+Analysis shows downstream analysis with corrected weights.

 5. 6.
-Uniformity Tests covers diagnostics when anchor questions are unavailable or need validation.
+Test covers diagnostics when anchor questions are unavailable or need validation.